Tajikistan Itinerary for One to Four Weeks

 Plan your visit in the Murghab Plateau & East Tajikistan: The Eastern Pamir Travel Guide

 - Rahima Doronshoeva Homestay (personally recommended)

-Welcome to the wild wild east.
+Welcome to the wild-wild east.
 Murghab isn’t the most picturesque town but it’s set in a beautiful valley.
-There isn’t much in way to do or see in Murghab, so most will opt to rest their head here for night before continuing on the Pamir Highway.
+There isn’t much in way to do or see in Murghab, so most will opt to rest their head here for the night before continuing on the Pamir Highway.

 Must See Murghab

 - Jama Mosque